Meaad96s/predictive-model-on-jupyter-notebook/README.md

 ###

-**From the left bar, insert the code to import the data from data asset**
+**From the left bar, insert the code to import the samples data from data asset**
 <p align="center"><img  src="https://user-images.githubusercontent.com/20974667/45819336-b9c80f80-bcec-11e8-9562-a12240dbe17a.png">

+Then do it again in another Cell to inser the code of importing the features dataset.

 ## References